basemkhirat/elasticsearch/readme.md

 # As index and type names are required for insertion, Index and type names are extendable.
 This means that:

-# So

 # If index() is not specified in subquery:
-# -- The builder will get index name in main query.
+# -- The builder will get index name from the main query.
 # -- if index is not specified in main query, the builder will get index name from configuration file.

 # And

 # If type() is not specified in subquery:
-# -- The builder will get type name in main query.
+# -- The builder will get type name from the main query.

 # you can use old bulk code style using multidimensional array of [id => data] pairs